pham-andrew/RTL-bug-min-ex/README.md

 ## Instructions

-This repo duplicates a bug found in React Testing Library where an incorrect mock may cause a passing test to mark as failing.
+This repo demonstrates a bug found in React Testing Library where an incorrect mock may cause a passing test to mark as failing.
 This bug can be seen by pulling the "master" branch and running "npm run test".

 ## File Structure